tensorflow/java/CONTRIBUTING.md

 i.e. `build --action_env TF_CUDA_COMPUTE_CAPABILITIES="6.1"`).
 While this is far from ideal, we are working on getting more build resources, and for now this is the best option.

 To build for GPU, pass `-Djavacpp.platform.extension=-gpu` to maven.
-By default, the CI options are used for the bazel build.
-You can override these options, see the [Working with Bazel generation](#working-with-bazel-generation) section for details.
-If you do this, make sure the `TF_CUDA_COMPUTE_CAPABILITIES` value in your `.tf_configure.bazelrc` matches the value set elsewhere, as it will take precedence if present.
+By default, the CI options are used for the bazel build, see the above section for more info.
+If you add `bazelrc` files, make sure the `TF_CUDA_COMPUTE_CAPABILITIES` value in them matches the value set elsewhere, as it will take precedence if present.

 ## Running Tests